-EPCOR continues to focus on providing excellent customer service and this was further demonstrated in 2020, due to challenges the COVID-19 pandemic.
-As a result of government regulation and in consideration of essential nature of the local distribution network, EPCOR's office was not open to the public for the majority of the year.
-Despite challenges of a work-from-home transition, EPCOR continued to exceed customer service targets (even with a 31% increase in call volume).
-We offer "Customer Connect" to assist our customers with interactive information that enables them to better monitor and control their electricity consumption and provides access to their billing history and other reports.
-The Corporation makes every effort to engage its customers on a regular basis to ensure we are aware of customer needs and continue to offer reasonable rates.
+EPCOR continues to focus on providing excellent customer service and this was further demonstrated in 2021, due to the COVID-19 pandemic.
+EPCOR continued to exceed customer service targets and improve on results from 2020.
+We continue to offer "Customer Connect" to assist our customers with interactive information that enables them to better monitor and control their electricity consumption and provides access to their billing history and other reports.
+EPCOR makes every effort to engage its customers on a regular basis to ensure we are aware of customer needs and continue to offer reasonable rates.
 EPCOR remains committed to providing its customers with the most reliable service at the least possible cost.
 EPCOR will continue its efforts to improve its overall scorecard performance results in the coming years.